arbolista-dev/cc-user-api/README.md

 CC_JWTSIGN - A secret string to sign JWT

-CC_SPARKPOSTKEY - The key of the sparkpost app
+CC_SENDGRID_APIKEY - The key of the SendGrid account CC_SENDGRID_TEMPLATE_CONFIRM - The template id for confirmation emails, must have a subtitution param named link CC_SENDGRID_TEMPLATE_RESET - The template id for reset passwords, must have a subtitution param named link CC_CONFIRMATION_MAIL - The email used as sender by SendGrid

 ```

 ## Routes